vijilAI/docs/source/python-sdk/examples/run-your-first-test.md

 client = Vijil(api_key=YOUR_API_KEY)
 ```

-## Creating an Evaluation
+## Create an Evaluation
-Next we select the model, model parameters, and [harnesses](../../structure/harnesses.md) we want to run.
+Next we select the model, model parameters, and [harnesses](../structure/harnesses.md) we want to run.
 Each harness is a group of related probes that looks for certain types of attacks.
 Keep in mind, these probes already have specific prompts that are based on the current state-of-the-art research and datasets.
 Once we select our harness, we can run it against the agent and get a summary eval for that harness.

 ```python
 client.score.evaluations.create(